 - (a) No Motion Day.
 Pursuant to Rule 78, Fed.
 R. Civ.
 P., the determination of all motions, including those filed pursuant to Rule 56, Fed.
 R. Civ.
 P., shall be based upon memoranda filed pursuant to S.D.
 Ohio Civ.
 R. 7.2 and without oral hearings, unless specifically ordered by the Court. - (b) Procedure to Obtain Hearing or Oral Argument. - (1) Evidentiary Hearings.
 Upon the filing of any motion which requires an evidentiary hearing under the Fed.
 R. Civ.
 P. or any provision of law, the movant shall obtain a date for such hearing.
-Movant's counsel shall, to the extent practicable, consult with opposing counsel to select agreeable dates.
-Movant's counsel shall promptly notify all other parties in writing, preferably transmitted to counsel by facsimile, of the date and time of the evidentiary hearing.

-- (2) Oral Argument.
+Movant's counsel shall, to the extent practicable, consult with opposing counsel to select agreeable dates. - (2) Oral Argument.
 In all other cases, if oral argument is deemed to be essential to the fair resolution of the case because of its public importance or the complexity of the factual or legal issues presented, counsel may apply to the Court for argument.
-This may be done by including the phrase "ORAL ARGUMENT REQUESTED" (or its equivalent) on the caption of the motion or on a responsive memorandum.
+This may be done by including the phrase "ORAL ARGUMENT REQUESTED" (or its equivalent) on the caption of the motion or on a memorandum.
 The ground(s) for any such request shall be succinctly explained.
 If the Court determines argument or a conference would be helpful, the Court will notify all parties. - (3) Urgent Motions.
 The Court may, for good cause shown, provide for an early hearing on any motion with or without the filing of memoranda by the parties.